juicedata/juicefs/docs/en/getting-started/for_local.md

 ![](../images/sqlite-mount-local.png)

-By default, the client mounts the filesystem in the foreground.
+By default, the client mounts the file system in the foreground.
 As you can see in the image above, the program will always run in the current terminal process, and the file system will be unmounted using the <kbd>Ctrl</kbd> + <kbd>C</kbd> key combination or by closing the terminal window.

-In order to allow the filesystem to remain mounted in the background, you can specify the `-d` or `-background` option when mounting, i.e. to allow the client to mount the filesystem in the daemon.
+In order to allow the file system to remain mounted in the background, you can specify the `-d` or `--background` option when mounting, i.e. to allow the client to mount the file system in the daemon.

 ```shell
 juicefs mount sqlite3://myjfs.db mnt -d
 ```

-Next, any files stored on mount point `mnt` will be split into specific `blocks` according to [How JuiceFS Stores Files](../introduction/architecture.md#how-juicefs-stores-files) and stored in `$HOME/.juicefs/local/myjfs` directory, and the corresponding `metadata` will be stored in the `myjfs.db` database.
+Next, any files stored on mount point `mnt` will be split into specific blocks according to [How JuiceFS Stores Files](../introduction/architecture.md#how-juicefs-stores-files) and stored in `$HOME/.juicefs/local/myjfs` directory, and the corresponding metadata will be stored in the `myjfs.db` database.

 Finally, the mount point `mnt` can be unmounted by executing the following command.